Airtable review: Pros, cons, and the best alternative

 • Permissive MIT license: Many users build businesses with Baserow because of the very permissive MIT license.
 Anyone can freely build apps on top of Baserow or offer Baserow as a service without having to report to us or pay any fee.

-• Advanced features: Baserow lets you build impressive custom solutions with lots of functionality.
+• Advanced features: Baserow lets you build impressive custom database and applications with lots of functionality.
 Easily integrate your data for analysis and reporting, visualize it using a variety of views, and link it across multiple tables to handle complex workflows.
 Use Baserow’s plugin capabilities to expand your database functionalities far beyond what Airtable offers.

 • Responsive customer support: As a startup, Baserow’s fast and accurate support responses and dedicated community stand out for users.